Veterinary Technician Schools in Utah

 Currently, there is no licensing or regulation of vet techs in Utah.

 Those who are in the state do not have to have any license if they want to work as a veterinary technician.
 This means that even those who do not have training could become a vet tech theoretically.
 However, most of the animal clinics, hospitals, and other facilities throughout the state want to make sure they are hiring the best quality techs for the job.
 They may hire those who prove themselves through training and education and who take and pass the VTNE.
-Just because it is not necessary to have training in Utah does not mean you should forego it.
+Just because it is not necessary to have training in Utah does not mean you should forgo it.

 Take the time to look for a qualified two-year school that offers the proper training, and that has AVMA accreditation.
 This accreditation ensures you can sit for the national exam when the time comes.
 Although there is no regulatory board in Utah, it is still important to have training.
-You can use your transcripts and test score to help land a job in one of the clinics or animal hospitals in the state.
+You can use your transcripts and test scores to help land a job in one of the clinics or animal hospitals in the state.
 Consider the prospect of hiring from the point of view of the clinic.
 If two candidates come into the clinic to apply for the same job, chances are they will hire the person who has the schooling and training simply because it can mean less training on the job.